Yoga Props | Purpose, Applications and Benefits

 Book - Yoga Reference Guide

-In Yoga, the use of props is rather common, but each type of prop can serve different purposes.
-For instance, props can assist in performing a Yoga pose (Asana) correctly, they may be used for ease and comfort, as a help to relax or — by contrast — strengthen muscles, to avoid injuries, to avoid slipping, to go deeper or stay longer into certain poses or stretches, or support people who suffer from movement restrictions.
+The use of props in Yoga exercises is rather common, but each type of prop can serve different purposes.
+For instance, props can assist in performing a Yoga pose (Asana) correctly, they may be used for ease and comfort, as a help to relax or — by contrast — strengthen muscles, to avoid injuries, to avoid slipping, to go deeper or stay longer into certain poses or stretches, or as a support for people who suffer from movement restrictions.

 Although props in Yoga were already used in ancient times, it’s notably B. K. S. Iyengar (1918 – 2014) who, in recent times, introduced the use of a wide variety of props in the Yoga practice.
 Apart from the already mentioned supports, Iyengar also used chairs, bricks, and sand bags to perform poses correctly.